National Digital Library of India: 2014–2017: Establishment and Growth

-2017-2020: Phase II and Official Launch
+2017–2020: Phase II and Official Launch

-The official launch of the NDLI platform occurred on 19 June 2018, with the stated aim of democratizing access to knowledge for over 50 million students across India.
+The second phase (NDLI Ph-II) began on 1 October 2017, and was originally scheduled to end on 31 March 2020, but was extended to 31 March 2021 due to the COVID-19 pandemic.

+The Digital Library Portal was officially inaugurated on 19 June 2018 by Prakash Javadekar, the former Union Minister of Human Resource Development, and Minister of Information and Broadcasting.
+The initiative aimed to integrate significant Indian digital and non-digital libraries through a single-window platform, to make educational resources more widely accessible.
 By 2019, NDLI had aggregated over 30 million items in more than 70 languages, covering subjects such as literature, science, mathematics, engineering, and medicine.

-During this period, its reach was expanded, and advanced technological features were integrated to enhance the user experience.
-A new and more user-friendly user interface was launched to make it accessible on various devices, promoting wider use in both urban and rural areas.
-By then, NDLI also increased/upgraded its capabilities in handling and preserving indigenous content, including rare manuscripts and folk literature, contributing to the preservation of cultural heritage.
+During this period, changes were made to its user interface.
+By then, NDLI began digitising indigenous content, including manuscripts and folk literature.

-NDLI's Response to the COVID-19 Lockdown
+COVID-19 response

-As schools, colleges, and universities across India went into complete lockdown on 25 March 2020, NDLI adapted by shifting from a ‘data-driven’ approach to an approach entered on ‘agility and service’.
-This required significant efforts in classifying content into user-focused categories, resulting in the first major overhaul of the site since its inception.
+As schools, colleges, and universities across India went into lockdown on 25 March 2020, NDLI reorganised its content into user-focused categories.

-2021- 2026: Phase III
+2021–2026: Phase III

-Phase II of the NDLI project was approved for the period from 2017 to 2020.
-However, the project timeline was extended due to the COVID-19 pandemic.
-In 2021, the Ministry of Education, Government of India, extended the NDLI project until 2026.
+The Ministry of Education of the Government of India launched the third phase (NDLI Ph-III) on 1 April 2021, with the project expected to run until 31 March 2026.
 As normal activities gradually resumed after the pandemic, a major overhaul of NDLI was implemented to further enhance its capabilities and reach.

-Focus on Education
+Content partners

 NDLI currently houses content from 23 state boards and national boards such as CBSE and NCERT.
-The range of content includes school, college, and university-level topics, as well as material for 21st-century skills such as digital literacy, language and communication, and scientific temper.
+The range of content includes school, college, and university-level topics.

-These resources are available in text, video, audio book, presentations, and simulations in multiple Indian languages.
+These resources are available in the form of text, videos, audiobooks, presentations, and simulations in multiple Indian languages.